bytedeck/bytedeck/README.md

 4. Now you should be in your own bytedeck site!
 5. If you would like to stop the project, use `Ctrl + C` in the command lines, then wait for each of the containers to stop.

-### TODO: Installing more Sample Data <-- NOT SETUP YET
+### Installing more Sample Data
 New tenants will come with some basic initial data already installed, but if you want masses of data to simulate a more realistic site in production:

-1. Open a Python shell specific to your tenant (make sure you're virtual environment is activated), enter you tenant's name and paste these commands:
+1. Open a Python shell specific to your tenant (make sure you're virtual environment is activated), enter you tenant's name (for example, `hackerspace`) and paste these commands:
     ```
     $ ./src/manage.py tenant_command shell
-    Enter Tenant Schema ('?' to list schemas): my_tenant_name
+    Enter Tenant Schema ('?' to list schemas): hackerspace

     In [1]: from hackerspace_online.shell_utils import generate_content

     In [2]: generate_content()
     ```

 2. This will create 100 fake students, and 5 campaigns of 10 quests each, and maybe some other stuff we've added since writing this!
+You should see the output of the objects being created.
 3. use Ctrl + D or `exit()` to close the Python shell.

 ### Running Tests and Checking Code Style